 Kolkata has a plethora of religious and cultural festivals throughout the year.
 The capital is typically very hot in the summers, but between October and March when it cools down is an ideal time to check out some of the festivals that hit the city.

-- Usually in late September or early October, Bengal’s largest carnival Durga Puja comes to town, with dates planned according to the lunar calendar.
+- Usually in late September or early October, Bengal’s largest carnival Durga Puja comes to town (for ten days!), with dates planned according to the lunar calendar.
 Day or night, look for colorful pandals (displays or temporary shrines) with individually-decorated statues in celebration of the goddess Durga.
 Taking a Durga Puja festival tour is a great way to experience all the festivities.